-I am a Ph.D. candidate in Psychology at Princeton University, advised by Professors Betsy Levy Paluck and Eldar Shafir.
-My research is concerned with: 1) understanding group dynamics and behavioral and attitudinal change (including worker productivity and work engagement, beliefs about local and societal hierarchies, long term impacts of group interventions), and 2) decision processes under resource disparity and social inequality.
-I also have a certificate in Social Policy from Woodrow Wilson School of Public and International Affairs.
+I am a Ph.D. candidate in Psychology at Princeton University (with a certificate in Social Policy from Woodrow Wilson School of Public and International Affairs), advised by Professors Betsy Levy Paluck and Eldar Shafir.
+My research is concerned with: 1) group influence over long-lasting behavioral changes, and 2) decision processes under resource disparity and social inequality.
 I received my B.A. in psychology and economics with the highest honors from University of Virginia in 2013.

 My area of interest generally falls into these overlapping categories:

 You can read more about my research here or email me at email@example.com